”Whether you think you can, or you think you can’t – you’re right!” – Henry Ford

 - I am full of resolution and always think in a decisive and determined way.

-A week later as I stood pressing the studio buzzer I was joined by another girl from the class the week before ‘Stuck outside again?’ she said.
+A week later as I stood pressing the studio buzzer I was joined by another woman from the class the week before ‘Stuck outside again?’ she said.
 ‘Yeah.’
 I scoffed at our situation.
 A number of minutes passed as we repeatedly requested entrance through the all-powerful intercom button.
 ‘So, is this your first time taking a dance course?’ she asked.

 I would usually have read into this innocent question and said: ‘Oh, yeah I know it’s really obvious that I’ve not done this before isn’t it?
 I’m such a bad dancer.
 Like, who invited the wack-waving-inflatable-arm-flailing-tube-woman at the back!’ whilst snorting at my own bad sort-of-joke.
 But after a week of my positive affirmations I found myself saying: ‘Yes it is, I really enjoy dancing and I’m getting a lot out of it.’